D2-mods/Better-IWD-Pregen/README.md

 Give party a Bag of Holding at game start (classic and EEs) -

-- The first 3 components give a Bag of Holding with differing max capacities.
+- The first 3 options give a Bag of Holding with differing max capacities.
 - The "Bottomless" option has a capacity of 32767 items, same number used by Tweaks Anthology.
 - Compatible with all IE games that support Bags of Holding (except PsT:EE for now).